Parsimotion/transactional-mailing/README.md

-# integration-seed
+# transactional-mailing
-Please, replace the string "integration-seed" with the name you want, in all the project.
+Please, replace the string "transactional-mailing" with the name you want, in all the project.

 ## Setup